Taking minutes at a meeting can be difficult.

-First of all you need to make sure your minutes contain the following:
+First of all you need to make sure your minutes contain the following in your brief:

 – Date, time and location of the meeting.